 - 2 cups panko breadcrumbs

-- Preheat oven to 350°F. Coat a 9×13 baking dish with nonstick spray and set aside.
+- Preheat your oven to 350°F, then coat a 9×13-inch baking dish with nonstick spray and set aside.

-- In a large bowl combine the sour cream, milk, cream of chicken soup, pepper, garlic powder, seasoned salt, and 3 cups of Borden® Cheese Shreds.
-Stir until evenly mixed.
+- In a large bowl combine the sour cream, milk, cream of chicken soup, pepper, garlic powder, seasoned salt, and 3 cups of shredded cheese.
+Mix together until well combined.

-- Pour the potato mixture into the prepared pan.
-Top with remaining 1 cup of cheese.
+- Pour the potato mixture into the prepared pan, then top with the remaining cup of shredded cheese.

 - Serving Size: